 To turn off autowrite XMP, do the following:

 Even if autowrite XMP is turned off, you can manually save metadata changes to individual files at any time.
-For more information, see About metadata and XMP in Lightroom Community Help.
+For more information, see Metadata basics and actions.

 Lightroom is constantly writing changes to the catalog file (.lrcat).
 When performance slows, optimize the Lightroom catalog by choosing File > Optimize Catalog.
 Optimizing the catalog instructs Lightroom to examine the data structure of the catalog and make sure that it is succinct.

 To further optimize performance and improve catalog stability, when you exit Lightroom, and back up the catalog, choose the options Test Integrity Before Backing Up and Optimize The Catalog After Backing Up.
 These processes take a little time but can help keep the catalog operating smoothly.

 Every time you view or edit raw images in the Develop module, Lightroom generates up-to-date, high-quality previews.
 It uses the original image data as its foundation, and then updates the preview for any processing or adjustments that have been applied.
 The process is a little faster if the original image data is in the Camera Raw cache.
 Lightroom checks the cache for the original image data and can skip early stage processing if the image data is cached.

 By default, Lightroom sets the Camera Raw cache to 1 GB.
 If you increase the cache size, it can store more image data, which in turn speeds the generation of previews of those images.
 Some Lightroom users find that increasing the Camera Raw cache to 20 GB or more can dramatically speed performance in the Develop module.
 To increase the Camera Raw cache size, do the following:

 To further speed the cache, keep it on a fast hard disk.
 To specify the location of the Camera Raw cache, do the following: